playframework/play-meta/releasing/play.md

 ## If something goes wrong

-The release process pushes all artifacts to maven central **and** bintray, but doesn’t “promote” them until all publishing is complete and successful.
+The release process pushes all artifacts to maven central **and** bintray, but doesn't "promote" them until all publishing is complete and successful.

 If the build failed during or after the promotion of either bintray or maven central artifacts, there is no